Around The Lake Tahoe Tour

 This is the location of the 1960 Winter Olympics, with 3,600 skiable acres across six Sierra Nevada Mountain peaks, Squaw Valley is one of the largest ski resorts in the United States.
 The resort has the only funitel in the country, an aerial lift that transports groups of skiers.

 The sparkling white and fine sand of this harbor make it a choice spot for beach goers.
-Located on the Eastern shore of the lake, you'll find plenty of space to relax on the beach, or enjoy all your favorite water sports on the azure blue water of Lake Tahoe.
+Located on the Eastern shore, you'll find plenty of space to relax on the beach, or enjoy all your favorite water sports on the azure blue water.

 Stops may change due to traffic, weather, maintenance, etc.